owulveryck/blog/content/post/openstack-keystone.md

 Keystone supports authentication plugins; those plugins are specified in the `[auth]` section.
 In my test, the `password` plugin will be used.

+I define the Entrypoint as _PasswordEntryPoint_ (I will explain its usage later)

 ```
 [auth]
 methods = password
+password = PasswordEntryPoint
 ```